-This course satisfies a science credit requirement for students on the Foundation High School Program.

-(ANATPHYS) 13020600 GPA Type: Regular - 4 Point Scale

-Grade Level: 11-12

-Prerequisite: Biology and a second science

-credit

-Recommended Prerequisite: A course from the Health and Science Career Cluster.
-The Anatomy and Physiology course is
+TSDS PEIMS Code: 13020600 (ANATPHYS) WHS Course #: 17328 / 17344 Dual Credit Grade Placement: 11-12 Credit: 1 Prerequisite: Biology and a second science credit.
+Recommended Prerequisite: A course from the Health and Science Career Cluster

 The Anatomy and Physiology course is designed for students to conduct laboratory and field investigations, use scientific methods during investigations, and make informed decisions using critical thinking and scientific problem solving.
 Students in Anatomy and Physiology will study a variety of topics, including the structure and function of the human body and the interaction of body systems for maintaining homeostasis.